From drop to ocean

-During the fall of 2011 he first became involved in SciLifeLab when helping to start up the facility for single cell genomics, which he is also director of.
+During the fall of 2011 he first became involved in SciLifeLab when helping to start up the unit for single cell genomics, which he is also director of.

 Single cell genomics means that one can study the genetic material of single cells.
 Usually, one needs to multiply cells to obtain a sufficient amount of DNA to be able to sequence it, but many cells cannot be grown in lab environment, which makes the ability to sequence an individual cell essential.

-− At the facility we multiply the genetic material under extremely clean conditions so that the quantity will become large enough for sequencing.
-The facility serves as a resource for the research community – all researchers in Sweden can apply for our help with this type of analyses.
+− At the unit we multiply the genetic material under extremely clean conditions so that the quantity will become large enough for sequencing.
+The unit serves as a resource for the research community – all researchers in Sweden can apply for our help with this type of analyses.